TileImageTeamiOS/THTiledImageView/README.md

 Example    ./bench/256/bench_256_1_0_0.jpg
 ```

-> ❗️ You need to obey the path rules, if you create images on your own.
+> ❗️ If you create images on your own, you need to obey the path rules.